statpascal/emul99/readme.md

     brew install fpc sdl2 gtk+3

-  The path BREW_BASE needs to be set to the base directory of Homebrew in the build script "compile-fpc.sh".
+  The path BREW_BASE needs to be set to the base directory of Homebrew in the build script *compile-fpc.sh*.

 Two branches of the emulator are present at Github: the *main* branch contains a reasonable stable version while the latest changes are in the *develop* branch.
-To start, checkout the "main" branch with
+To start, checkout the *main* branch with

     git clone https://www.github.com/statpascal/emul99